Halloween is a time for family-friendly activities like trick-or-treating, but it’s also a busy night for car thieves and pedestrian accidents.

 Halloween trick No. 4: Slashed tires

-Halloween trick No. 5: Flying missiles
+Halloween trick No. 5: Flying missiles (or flying pumpkins)

 If a pumpkin is thrown at your vehicle and damages it, then this would be considered a flying missile and covered under your comprehensive coverage.
 But remember to keep your deductible in mind – a claim might not be worth the insurance premium increase at renewal.